EsotericSoftware/oauth/README.md

 If a client secret has been set, the default implementation opens the specified URL in a browser and prompts the user to paste the authorization code at the command line.
 Next the authorization code and client secret are used to obtain an access token, which is ready for the application to use.

-If a client secret has not been set, then the `obtainAccessToken` method must be overridden:
+If a client secret has not been set, then the `obtainAuthorizationCode` method must be overridden:

 ```java
 oauth = new OAuth("someService", "yourClientID",